codecowboydotio/event-driven-banking/index.md

 ```

 ### Data that is returned
-The curl call above will return a blob of data that contains a secret key.
+The curl call above will return a blob of data that contains a **secret key**.
-The secret key is important to save away (and not share) - it will be used later to authenticate incoming requests.
+The **secret key** is important to save away (and not share) - it will be used later to authenticate incoming requests.

 ```
 {